rubyonjets/jets/docs/_docs/iam-policies.md

 Jets provides several ways to finely control the IAM policies associated with your Lambda functions.
 Here are the ways and their precedence:

-1. Function specific IAM policy: highest precedence
+1. Function-specific IAM policy: highest precedence
 2. Class-wide IAM policy
 3. Application-wide IAM policy: lowest precedence